 Notice that here the sky is overexposed.
 An easy fix is to create a new Curves adjustment layer (aka Curves in a non-destructive way) and try to darken the sky.

-But to retrieve colour and detail in the sky we have darkened the whole image!
+But in order to retrieve colour and detail in the sky, we have now darkened everything else!
 Oh no!

 That’s much better.
 The adjustment only applies to the sky, leaving the rest of the image untouched.